Salon du Dessin

 Hélène MouradianAEC Director

-What would you say is the DNA of Salon du Dessin?
+What would you say is the DNA of the Salon du Dessin?

 The Salon du Dessin has become the world reference for drawing fairs and has established Paris as the drawing capitale in springtime.
 Its success can easily be measured by the growing numbers of events taking place at the same time, in institutions and in the art market.
 Each year, we aim to showcase as many foreign galleries as French ones.
 Also part of the show’s DNA is the annual collaboration with a museum exhibiting its collection within the fair, as well as the Drawing Week we have created, which means a lot to us.